-Anyone bringing a service dog into a library may be asked, "What work or task is this animal trained to perform relevant to the disability?"
-Library staff members may ask handlers for verification of the training agency with which the dogs are affiliated.
+Anyone bringing a service dog into a library may be asked two questions; 1.
+Is the service animal required because of a disability and 2.)
+What work or task has the service animal been trained to perform?
 If an agency is bringing a group of service dogs in training, a representative to the agency should stop at the circulation or service desk to let the library staff know they are there.